ewcloud/ewc-ansible-role-remote-desktop/README.md

 to customize your environment in the
 [European Weather Cloud (EWC)](https://europeanweather.cloud/).
 The template is designed to:
-* Configure pre-existing RockyLinux 8 virtual machines such that they:
+* Configure pre-existing RockyLinux 8.10 virtual machines such that they:
   * Enable users to operate the remote hosts through a graphical desktop (i.e. a [MATE desktop environment](https://mate-desktop.org/)), over a low or high bandwidth connection.

 ## Copyright and License
->💡 No dependencies are distributed as part of this repository.

-See the [LICENSE](./LICENSE) file for licensing information as it pertains to files in this repository.
+Copyright © EUMETSAT 2025.

+The provided code and instructions are licensed under the [MIT license](./LICENSE).
+They are intended to automate the setup of an environment that includes third-party software components.
+The usage and distribution terms of the resulting environment are subject to the individual licenses of those third-party libraries.

+Users are responsible for reviewing and complying with the licenses of all third-party components included in the environment.

+Contact [EUMETSAT](http://www.eumetsat.int) for details on the usage and distribution terms.

 ## Usage